AlkarizqyRPB/blog_site/README.md

    ```bash
    php artisan serve
    ```
    The application should now be accessible at `http://localhost:8000`.
+If you use laragon use the pretty url.

 ## Frameworks and Libraries Used
 - **Laravel 11**: Backend framework for building the application.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
 - **Flowbite**: Components library built on Tailwind CSS.
 - **MySQL**: Database for storing application data.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+- **Vite.js**: Frontend build tool for faster and leaner development.

-## License
+## Support
-This project is licensed under the [MIT License](LICENSE).
+Jangan lupa untuk beri bintang di repository ini untuk mendukung pengembangan lebih lanjut!